How to Hire Student Workers

 TIP: The Position Action Form (PAF) is used to create a new position or update an existing position.

-Departments are strongly encouraged to hire student employees via open recruitment by posting the position at Post your on-campus job in UBWorks managed by the Career and Professional Development Center.
+Departments are strongly encouraged to hire student employees via open recruitment by posting the position at Post your on-campus job in UBworks managed by the Career and Internship Center.

 If hiring a Federal Work Study student, the candidate must bring a copy of their Financial Aid award summary to the interview.
 Documentation can be found in their MYUB Portal.
 The supervisor verifies the student received and accepted their Federal Work Study award.

-UB Student Employees who have not been employed at UB within the last two (2) years must complete the following Student Employment New Hire Packet:
+UBalt Student Employees who have not been employed at UBalt within the last six months must complete all of the documents on the Hiring Checklist.

-If the student has been employed at UB within the last two (2) years, only complete the following Student Employment Contract:
+If the student has been employed at UBalt within the last six months, you will only complete the following Student Employment Contract in Docusign:

-If corrections are required, the new hire packet is returned to the Contract Coordinator within one (1) business day.
-This delay impacts the new hire packet’s place in OHR’s contract processing queue, based on “first come, first served”.
+OHR tracks all incoming contracts and reviews for accuracy and completeness.
+Once the contract has all signatures in DocuSign, OHR will send an email requesting new hire paperwork and I-9 verification.
+If corrections are required, we will contact the employee within one (1) business day.
+This delay impacts the new hire's place in OHR’s contract processing queue, based on “first come, first served”.

-HRIS Operations prepares the new hire packet for routing to the State of Maryland’s Central Payroll Bureau (CPB) in Annapolis.
+HRIS Operations prepares the new hire documents for routing to the State of Maryland’s Central Payroll Bureau (CPB) in Annapolis.
 The employment record is also created in PeopleSoft.

 Timely processing of contracts ensures timely payment.
-The Employment Processing Schedule informs all those involved on when the employee will receive payment.
-The Contract Coordinator is responsible for all contract processing and payment timeliness communications with student workers.
+The Pay Schedule informs all those involved on when the employees will receive payment.
+The Contract Coordinator is responsible for all communications with student employees regarding contract processing and timeliness of payment.

-TIP: Please allow additional contract processing time during inclement weather and/or high volume periods, such as beginning of a semester.
+TIP: Please allow additional contract processing time during high volume periods, such as beginning of a semester.